ibm-cloud-docs/account/account-close.md

 2. Expand the sections to locate the service instance that you want to delete.
 3. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Delete** for the row.

 All services need to be deleted.
-However, accounts that still contain some deprecated services and components such as {{site.data.keyword.bpshort}} and {{site.data.keyword.registrylong_notm}} will not be blocked from closing the account in the {{site.data.keyword.Bluemix_notm}} console.
+However, accounts that still contain some deprecated services and components such as {{site.data.keyword.bpshort}} and {{site.data.keyword.registrylong_notm}} will not be blocked from closing the account in the {{site.data.keyword.cloud_notm}} console.
 {: note}

 ## Step 2: Canceling all devices